StatsInImaging/statsinimaging.github.io/_posts/2023-11-28-ari-mentored-biostatistics-faculty-program.md

 Travel expenses will be funded through ARI.
 Questions about this opportunity can be directed to <a href="mailto:jane.pendergast@duke.edu">Jane Pendergast</a>.

-Applications are due via email (not through the ARI submission system) to <a href="mailto:Renee.L.Pepin@Dartmouth.edu">Renee Pepin</a>[Renee Pepin] by
+Applications are due via email (not through the ARI submission system) to <a href="mailto:Renee.L.Pepin@Dartmouth.edu">Renee Pepin</a> by <font color="red">Dec 22, 2024</font> and should include:

-<font color="red">Dec 22, 2024</font> and should include:
+- A current CV

--A current CV
+- An NIH biosketch
--An NIH biosketch
+- An expression of interest in collaborations in mental health and aging (**up to 1 page**)
--An expression of interest in collaborations in mental health and aging (**up to 1 page**) -Two contacts that can serve as a reference (no letters are needed)
+- Two contacts that can serve as a reference (no letters are needed)